Wild camping in the Lake District

 As a footnote the following morning I wandered over to Innominate Tarn to watch dawn and found three or four tents there.
 It is a great location and understandably popular but Fleetwith was much the better option on that night.

 Hopefully I’ll find more next year but if any reader knows any top spots in the Lake District please let me know.
-In the meantime, to view more photos of wild locations in the Lake District fells please view my Lake District landscape photo collection.
+In the meantime, to view more photos of wild locations in the Lake District fells please view my photo gallery of Lake District landscapes.